phetsims/rosetta/doc/how-to-change-a-string-key.md

 In some cases, such as a commonly used joist string, this could literally be every single simulation.
 Yeah, yikes, I know.

-Changing a String Key for a Simulation
+Steps for Changing a String Key for a Simulation
 --------------------------------------

 Below are the steps for changing a string in a simulation (as opposed to common code).
 This is done as a checklist so